Non-Minimally Coupled Scalar Field, Area Quantization and Black Hole Entropy: Horizon geometry and mechanics in -dimensions N-dimensions

 The variation with respect to the connection $A_{IJ}$ gives us the following equation of motion:

 where $D$ is the gauge covariant derivative operator, $D\lambda^{I}=\partial\lambda^{I}+A^{I}{}_{J}\, \lambda^{J}$, for any internal vector $\lambda^{I}$.
 Also,

-The variation with respect to the tetrads give us the Einstein equtions upto a boundary term.
-Let us make the following rescaling of the co-tetrad fields: $e^I\xrightarrow{} \widehat{e}^I=p^{-1} e^I$, such that $p=1/f(\phi)^{\frac{1}{N-2}}$.
-We find that $A$ is the unique Lorentz connection compatible with $\widehat{e}^I$.
+The variation with respect to the tetrads give us the Einstein equations up to a boundary term.
+Let us make the following rescaling of the co-tetrad fields: $e^I\xrightarrow{} \widehat{e}^{\,I}=p^{-1} e^I$, such that $p=1/f(\phi)^{\frac{1}{N-2}}$.
+We find that $A$ is the unique Lorentz connection compatible with $\widehat{e}^{\,I}$.
 Further, when the equation of motion \eqref{connection eom} is satisfied, the first order action is equivalent to the standard non-minimally coupled Einstein-Hilbert action up to a surface term.
 The on-shell variation of the action leads to the following integral:

 which has to vanish for the action principle to be well- defined.
 The quantities at the asymptotic boundary vanish by appropriate fall- off conditions on the fields at $i^{0}$, whereas those on the horizon need to be properly evaluated.
 We show that this integral vanishes on $\Delta$.
-To show this let us first calculate the expression of $A^{IJ}$:
+To show this, let us first calculate the expression of $A^{IJ}$: